Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/windows-build-not-supported.md

 1. Check your Windows version.
 You can do this by pressing ++win+r++ and typing `winver`.

 2. Compare the build number in the window that popped up with the boxes below.
+If it matches, try to apply the playbook again.
 If it doesn't match, perform the steps below.

-![winver-11](../../assets/images/winver-11.png)

-!!! note "Latest Windows 10"
+!!! note "Latest Windows versions"
+    **:material-microsoft-windows: Windows 10:**
     Version 22H2 (OS Build 19045)

-!!! note "Latest Windows 11"
+    **:material-microsoft: Windows 11:**
     Version 23H2 (OS Build 22631)

+![winver-11](../../assets/images/winver-11.png)

 ## :material-download: Updating Windows

-=== "Windows 10"
+=== ":material-microsoft-windows: Windows 10"
+    Make sure all Windows updates have been completed, you should not have any Windows updates available after clicking the `Check for Updates` button in **Windows Update**.
+If there are any updates, install them and reboot.
+Then, [check your version](#checking-your-version).

-    For Windows 10 users, the only way to fix this is to reinstall Windows using an ISO downloaded from the [:material-cogs: Installation Guide](../../getting-started/installation.md#download-an-iso).
+    If this fails, the only way to fix it is to [reinstall Windows](../../getting-started/installation.md#reinstalling-windows) using an ISO downloaded from the [:material-cogs: Installation Guide](../../getting-started/installation.md#download-an-iso).
-=== "Windows 11"
+=== ":material-microsoft: Windows 11"

     For Windows 11, follow these instructions:

-    1. Make sure all Windows updates have been completed, you should not have any Windows updates available after clicking the `Check for Updates` button.
+    1. Make sure all Windows updates have been completed, you should not have any Windows updates available after clicking the `Check for Updates` button in **Windows Update**.
+If there are any updates, install them and reboot.
+Then, [check your version](#checking-your-version).

     2. Download the offline update for Windows 11 23H2 [here](https://catalog.sf.dl.delivery.mp.microsoft.com/filestreamingservice/files/caa3ff4a-6420-4341-aeae-33b2d7f463be/public/windows11.0-kb5027397-x64_3a9c368e239bb928c32a790cf1663338d2cad472.msu).